Hikingyo/generator-ariane/README.md

 ## libsass

-Keep in mind that libsass is feature-wise not fully compatible with Ruby Sass.
-Check out [this](http://sass-compatibility.github.io) curated list of incompatibilities to find out which features are missing.
+You should know that all Ruby Sass' features are not implemented by libass.
+Check out [this](http://sass-compatibility.github.io) to find out which features are missing.

 If your favorite feature is missing and you really need Ruby Sass, you can always switch to [gulp-ruby-sass](https://github.com/sindresorhus/gulp-ruby-sass) and update the `styles` task in gulpfile accordingly.